fadden/nulib2/README.md

 NufxLib is a library of code that supports ShrinkIt archives.
 It's used by NuLib2 and CiderPress.

 A pre-built NuLib2 binary is available for x86 Windows.
-For Linux systems, you can download the source code and build it.
+For Linux and Mac OS X systems, you can download the source code and build it.

 More information, including full documentation for NuLib2 and NufxLib, can be found on http://www.nulib.com/.